 Days 5–7: Okavango Delta—Santawani Private Concession

 This morning we fly to Gomoti Tented Camp, located in the private Santawani Concession in the southeast section of the Okavango Delta.
-The earth’s largest inland water system, the delta’s headwaters lie in Angola’s western highlands, joining with other rivers in Namibia and Botswana to meet the Kalahari Desert where a green oasis sprawls amid the sands and dry savanna.
+As Earth’s largest inland water system, the delta’s headwaters lie in Angola’s western highlands and join with other rivers in Namibia and Botswana to meet the Kalahari Desert, where a green oasis sprawls amid the sands and dry savanna.
 With its vast network of channels and wetlands, the Okavango is home to a profuse collection of wildlife and vegetation.

 While some areas of the delta are permanently flooded, others are a mosaic of varied landscapes, including drier regions like the area surrounding our camp.
 A mix of dense riverine woodland, open savanna and acacia scrub provide ample food for a large array of browsers and grazing species, which in turn support predators such as cheetah, leopard, lion and wild dog.
 We may even spy the unusual pangolin, an anteater-like mammal covered in an armor of hard scales.
 The Gomoti River provides a lifeline for animals year-round, while inland waterholes sustain game during the dry season.
 The diverse habitats of the Gomoti region make it ideal for all-day game drives by 4x4, picnic lunches in the bush, and night drives in search of nocturnal species.

 Days 8 & 9: Okavango Delta—Abu Private Concession